Professor George Pavlakos

 His published work includes the monograph Our Knowledge of the Law (Hart Publishing, 2007) and has recently edited Reasons and Intentions in Law and Practical Agency (Cambridge University Press, 2015).
 He is also general editor of the book series Law and Practical Reason at Hart Publishing and joint general editor of the journal Jurisprudence published by Routledge.

 Pavlakos, G. (2011) Constitutional rights, balancing, and the structure of autonomy.
 Canadian Journal of Law and Jurisprudence, 24(1), pp. 129-154.

 Pavlakos, G. and Pauwelyn, J. (2011) Principled monism and the normative conception of coercion under international law.
 In: Evans, M. and Koutrakos, P. (eds.)
 Beyond the Established Legal Orders: Policy interconnections between the EU and the rest of the world.
 Hart: Oxford, pp. 317-341.
 ISBN 9781849461481

 Pavlakos, G. (2008) Rechtsontologie und Practische Vernunft [Legal Ontology and Practical Reason].
 Series: Studien zur Rechtsphilosophie und Rechtstheorie, 46.
 Nomos: Baden Baden.
 ISBN 9783832931582

-Miguel Angel Garcia Godinez - 'The institutional foundation of legal practice'
+Miguel Angel Garcia Godinez - 'Demystifying the normative character of law'

 Ann Luk - 'Psychology and Law'